night-fury-me/cuda-environment/README.md

 ### Uninstallation Instruction

-To uninstall the `cuda-env` CLI tool follow the below instruction.
+To uninstall the `cuda-env` cli-tool follow the below instruction.

 - Method-01: If installed via `npm`
     Run the following command -